Meredith Whittaker: Research and career

-Whittaker is the president of the Signal foundation and serves on their board of directors.
+Whittaker is the president of the Signal Foundation and serves on their board of directors.
 She was formerly the Minderoo Research Professor at NYU, and the Faculty Director of NYU’s AI Now Institute.

 Whittaker was a speaker at the 2018 World Summit on AI.
 She has written for the American Civil Liberties Union.

 Whittaker co-founded M-Lab, a globally distributed network measurement system that provides the world’s largest source of open data on Internet performance.
 She has also worked extensively on issues of data validation, privacy, the social implications of artificial intelligence, the political economy of tech, and labor movements in the context of tech and the tech industry.
 She has spoken out about the need for privacy and against weakening encryption.
 She has advised the White House, the FCC, the FTC, the City of New York, the European Parliament, and many other governments and civil society organizations on artificial intelligence, Internet policy, measurement, privacy, and security.

 Google

 She joined Google in 2006.
 She founded Google Open Research which collaborated with the open source and academic communities on issues related to net neutrality measurement, privacy, security, and the social consequences of artificial intelligence.

 In 2018, Whittaker was one of the core organizers of the Google Walkouts, with over 20,000 Google employees walking out internationally to protest Google's culture when it comes to claims of sexual misconduct and citizen surveillance.
 They released a series of demands, some of which were met by Google.

-The walkout was prompted by Google's reported $90 million payout to vice president Andy Rubin who had been accused of sexual misconduct, and the company's involvement with Project Maven, against which more than three thousand Google employees signed a petition. Τhe project was established by a contract between the US military and Google, through which Google was to develop machine vision technologies for the US drone program.
+The walkout was prompted by Google's reported $90 million payout to vice president Andy Rubin who had been accused of sexual misconduct, and the company's involvement with Project Maven, against which more than three thousand Google employees signed a petition written by Whittaker. Τhe project was established by a contract between the U.S. military and Google, through which Google was to develop machine vision technologies for the U.S. drone program.
 Following the protests, Google did not renew the Maven contract.

 Whittaker was part of the movement that called for Google to rethink their AI ethics council after the appointment of Kay Coles James, the president of The Heritage Foundation who has fought against LGBT protections and advocated for Donald Trump’s proposed border wall.
 Whittaker claimed that she faced retaliation from Google, and wrote in an open letter that she had been told by the company to "abandon her work" on enforcing ethics in technology at the AI Now Institute.